AdobeDocs/certification.en/help/certifications/aac/aac-overview.md

 * [Business Practitioner (Search)](/help/certifications/aac/aac-search-p-business.md) <!--AD0-E501-->
 * [Business Practitioner (DSP)](/help/certifications/aac/aac-dsp-p-business.md) <!--AD0-E502-->

-## Renewal

-Visit the [Renew your certification](/help/certifications/renew.md) page to see if a renewal option is available for this product.

 ## Resources

 For more information about these products, use these [business.adobe.com](https://business.adobe.com/) links,